 Activity as a soloist: Adela played recitals and concerts in Berlin (Berliner Philharmonie), München (Philharmonie Gasteig), St. Petersburg (Philharmonic), Vienna (Musikverein, Konzerthaus, MuTh), London (Saint Martin-in-the-Fields), Bucharest (Romanian Athenaeum, Radio-Hall, George Enescu National Museum) and many other concert halls in Europe, Asia and America.

-Among the orchestras with which she worked, are: das neue Deutsche Sinfonieorchester Berlin, St. Petersburg Chamber Philharmonic Orchestra, Dogma Chamber Orchestra Deutschland, Wieniawski Philharmonic Orchestra Poland, das Radio-Sinfonieorchester Bucharest, Philharmonic Orchestra Bucharest, Royal Chamber Orchestra of Romania, Alma Mahler Philharmonie Wien etc.
+Among the orchestras with which she worked, are: das neue Deutsche Sinfonieorchester Berlin, St. Petersburg Chamber Philharmonic Orchestra, Dogma Chamber Orchestra Deutschland, Wieniawski Philharmonic Orchestra Poland, the Radio Symphony Orchestra Bucharest, the Philharmonic Orchestra Bucharest, Royal Chamber Orchestra of Romania, Alma Mahler Philharmonie Wien etc.

 Activity as a chamber musician: Adela is a very passionate chamber musician.
-She is the pianist in the piano quintet Philharmonic Five, with members of the Vienna Philharmonic (Tibor Kovac, Lara Kusztrich, Holger Tauscher-Groh, Orfeo Mandozzi).
+She is the pianist in the piano quintet Philharmonic Five, with members of the Vienna Philharmonic (Tibor Kovac, Lara Kusztrich, Holger Tautscher-Groh, Orfeo Mandozzi).
 With this Ensemble she performed at the opening of the Salzburg Festival 2021 and she performs a subscription series in Konzerthaus Vienna.

 She often performs chamber music with other musicians like Guy Braunstein, Ioana Cristina Goicea and Kirill Maximov (violin).
 Furthermore, she performed in chamber ensembles with musicians like Alexander Sitkovetsky, Barnabás Kelemen, Albena Danailova, Maxim Rysanov, Maria Kliegel, Reinhard Latzko, Boris Andrianov, László Fenyö etc.